 Now, the series has got a lot of swearing, a lot of violence and a lot of sex, so if that isn't your cup of tea, here's a link for some cute dog videos.
 If it is your cup of tea, then read on...

 I'm going to release weekly 'episodes' (short stories of a few thousand words) and periodically group them into novel-length bundles, or 'seasons', which will correspond to books in the Bible (Genesis, Exodus etc).
 So, yeah, kind of like a TV show.

 At each season is completed, I will take down all individual episodes from that season.
-I will keep the episodes free while I'm writing that season (unless you're a die-hard Kindle user, in which case I'll provide handy Bookfunnel links), but when the complete season is released, it will have a price tag (probably somewhere between $2.99 and $4.99).
+I'll keep the episodes free while I'm writing that season, but when the complete season is released, it will have a price tag (probably around $4.99).

-Now that's all out of the way, let's move on...
+Now that that's all out of the way, let's move on...